TheLastArchive/wrapped-for-discord/README.md

 # spotify
-Monthly Spotify stats for the Aquarium
+Monthly Spotify stats for Discord.
+Users can opt-in to have their listening history tracked and compiled once a month to see what everyone as a whole is listening to.